AliceNN-ucdenver/Iasa/cio-june.md

 5. **Partner with business leaders** to ensure architectural guidance enables rather than constrains their AI-powered innovation ambitions.

-The organizations that succeed in the AI era will be those where architecture evolves from a constraining factor to a strategic enabler—from fixed frameworks to flexible foundations that support continuous innovation.
+The organizations that succeed in the AI era will be those where architecture evolves from a constraining factor to a strategic enabler and from fixed frameworks to flexible foundations that support continuous innovation.
 By embracing architecture's role as the connective tissue between business ambition and technical possibility, CIOs can position their organizations to harness AI's transformative potential while managing its inherent risks.

 The future of competitive advantage lies not in building the most sophisticated AI systems but in creating the most effective architectural ecosystems to harness their power.
 CIOs who lead this transformation will be the ones who truly unlock AI's business value.